rdimas-ut/rdimas-ut/README.md

 # Hello 🐋!

 I'm a software engineer with 3.5 years of experience.
 I've most recently worked on modernizing software running on a distributed system.
 Refactored C, and C++ code to fall inline with modern rhel9 drivers and coding standards.
-Worked on features that implemented OpenGL and OpenCV for realtime data visualization and decision making.
-Experience on working with low-level systems and hardware aswell as fullstack applications.
+Worked on features that implemented OpenGL and OpenCV for realtime data visualizations and decision making.
+Experienced on working with low-level systems and hardware aswell as fullstack applications.

-In my previous work I've deployed survey platforms and data collections tools, deployed on Azure, built on python and documented thoroughly.
+In my previous work I've built data collections tools, deployed on Azure, built on python and documented thoroughly.

 Self taught rustacean 🦀 looking for my next role, hopefully in the rust ecosystem.